Certified Nursing Assisting

 Concentration of Study Overview

-- New applicants will need to turn in application with proof of completion (or current Fall
+- New applicants will need to turn in an application with proof of completion (or current semester

 As a certified nursing assistant, you will be on the front lines of patient care.